deepset-ai/haystack/docs/_src/api/api/primitives.md

 **Arguments**:

-- `labels`: A list lof labels that belong to a similar query and shall be "grouped" together
+- `labels`: A list of labels that belong to a similar query and shall be "grouped" together
 - `drop_negative_labels`: Whether to drop negative labels from that group (e.g. thumbs down feedback from UI)
 - `drop_no_answers`: Whether to drop labels that specify the answer is impossible